Shofiya2003/Shofiya2003/README.md

 #### Glad to see you here!

-I’m a software engineer interested in efficient ML systems, distributed inference, and systems for AI.
+I’m a software engineer interested in efficient distributed inference and Systems for AI.
 Currently pursuing an M.S. at UCSD after working as a founding engineer at [Linkrunner](https://linkrunner.io/).

 ### Talking about Personal Stuff: